yvonne2me/javaclientapi/README.md

 ####Others
 - You could also download our solution, build it and simply include the jar files as you need them.
-- Our library can also be used as an example to inspire your own integration to the Trustev Platform.
+- Our library can also be used as an example to inspire your own Integration to the Trustev Platform.

 ## Usage
-   The Trustev API has been designed to allow users complete control over what information they are sending to us while still ensuring that integration can be done a couple of simple steps
+   The Trustev API has been designed to allow users complete control over what information they are sending to us, while still ensuring that the Trustev Integration can be done in a couple of simple steps.

 ###SSL Certification Import
 The Trustev API https://app.trustev.com uses a wildcard certificate.
 Languages such as Java and PHP are more strict with SSL certifications and do not by default validate wildcard certificates.